-Broad community engagement is fundamental to allay concerns in relation to closing roads to traffic and understanding the potential impact on streets within the wider area.
-Residents will also be concerned regarding car parking.
+Broad community engagement is fundamental to allay concerns in relation to closing roads to traffic and

 - Existing streets will need to be surveyed for underground utilities in order to better undertstand viability for changes below street level, if required. - There is a varying scale of ambition and GBI intervention seen across the case studies.
 This will be directly relatable to the level of funding available and the appetite for change.
 Small changes should be valued for their contribution to the broader picture.